 With a focus on innovation, the scheme has been designed to attract aspiring entrepreneurs and established traders looking to try something new.
 Flexible and affordable leases will be offered as well as additional support, from business planning right the way through to delivery.
 It will provide opportunities for both start-up and established operators looking to try something new, catering for morning trade through to late evening, seven days a week.

 The scheme will include a total of 12 units, one of which is earmarked for an independent coffee house operator and another a nano-brewery.
 It will also include a further four food and beverage outlets, three retail concession stands, and three ‘container-style’ retail units.

-Due to launch in early November, it will be curated, operated and managed by the team behind Bruntwood’s award-winning ‘Afflecks’, the iconic Northern Quarter shopping emporium.
+Due to launch in November, it will be curated, operated and managed by the team behind Bruntwood’s award-winning ‘Afflecks’, the iconic Northern Quarter shopping emporium.

 Toby Sproll, Head of Retail & Leisure at Bruntwood said: “Creating a sense of place is essential to our vision for Circle Square.
 We want to attract a mix of makers, operators, innovators and start-ups, providing them with the opportunity to expand their existing offer or even try something a little different.

 “Ever-evolving, this scheme will provide a much needed boost to the existing retail and leisure offer on Oxford Road – not only to support the thriving 130,000 strong population of students, workers and residents on Corridor Manchester, but also to make this a destination for people to visit when out and about in the city.